Ahmad5624/Web-Scraping-from-kobo.com/README.md

 ```
 ## Documentation
-To learn more about the selenium-driverless, visit the official page now:
+To learn more about the playwright and their asynchronous approach, visit the official page now:
 [Documentation](https://playwright.dev/python/docs/api/class-playwright)